wireviz/WireViz/docs/README.md

 See the [tutorial page](../tutorial/readme.md) for sample code, as well as the [example gallery](../examples/readme.md) to see more of what WireViz can do.

+### Demo 03
+wireviz -q "design a wire harness that connects two ethernet devices with d38999 connectors on both sides"

+Use open AI to design the harness for you.

+Define your openAI API key by setting an environment variable.
+`OPENAI_KEY={}`

 ## Usage